plowsai/auto-css/README.md

 ISC

-# This project is not complete.
-Feel free to contribute.

-# Test Website for AutoCSS

 This repository contains a simple HTML website template that you can use to test the AutoCSS tool.
 The website includes common elements and structures that would benefit from responsive styling.

 ## Files Included